 Guided self-study method (homework with the text and related assignments), frontal method (the teacher raises a topic contradictory to the topic of the text and then through guided discussion reaches a consensus with the students), monological methods (explanation of reading comprehension strategies - identification of key information, reading techniques, etc.), practical methods - solving tasks for the development of reading comprehension according to the model of the Cambridge B2-C1 exam

 The student is entitled to an alternative date of final assessment (in case of medical or other compelling reasons); Continuous assignments cannot be resat.

-Attendance (maximum of 3 excused absences or depending on the severity of the situation) as well as passing the midterm assessment with any result are prerequisites for passing the exam.
+Attendance and passing the midterm assessment with any result are prerequisites for passing the exam.